 Extensive Publication and Website Usage Furthers Outreach Efforts

-This fact sheet has been developed by the U.S. Department of Labor, Employee Benefits Security Administration, Washington, DC, 20220.
-It is available in alternate format upon request: Voice telephone: (202) 693-8664.
-If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.
-In addition, the information in this fact sheet constitutes a small entity compliance guide for purposes of the Small Business Regulatory Enforcement Fairness Act of 1996.
+This fact sheet has been developed by the U.S. Department of Labor, Employee Benefits Security Administration, Washington, DC, 20210.
+It is available in alternate format upon request: Voice telephone: (202) 693-8664;TTY: (202) 501-3911.
+In addition, the information in this fact sheet constitutes a small entity compliance guide for purposes of the Small Business Regulatory Enforcement Fairness Act of 1996.(2)